-The Bank optimised its outlet performance assessment system and carried forward the classification and differentiated development of its outlets.
-It also extended its service channels and improved financial services in county areas.
-The Bank consistently refined the operational management of its outlets and adjusted the authority and responsibilities of outlet employee positions.
-It improved outlets' marketing service approaches to improve customer experience and strengthened the risk management of each outlet business line, thus enhancing comprehensive operational efficiency.
+The Bank optimised its outlet performance assessment system and continued to work on the differentiated development of its outlets, in a bid to promote outlet efficiency and effectiveness.
+Focusing on core business areas and scenario-building strategies, the Bank accelerated the building of featured outlets to offer differentiated, enhanced quality services, and expanded service channels so as to upgrade financial service capabilities in county areas.
+In addition, the Bank refined the operational management of its outlets and adjusted the authorities and responsibilities of primary-level employee positions.
+It improved outlets' marketing and service approaches and strengthened the risk management of its outlet business, thus enhancing comprehensive operational efficiency.

-As at 31 December 2018, the Bank's domestic commercial banking network (including Head Office, tier-1 branches, tier-2 branches and outlets) comprised 10,726 branches and outlets.
-The Bank's domestic non-commercial banking institutions totalled 467, and the number of its institutions in Hong Kong, Macao, Taiwan and other countries and regions totalled 548.
+As at 31 December 2020, the Bank's commercial banking network in the Chinese Mainland (including the Bank's head office (the "Head Office"), tier-1 branches, tier-2 branches and outlets) comprised 10,487 branches and outlets.
+Its non-commercial banking institutions in the Chinese Mainland totalled 504, and the number of its institutions in Hong Kong, Macau, Taiwan and other countries and regions totalled 559.